 - After installation, save the .exe file for future use.
 Windows may need it some day to uninstall or to repair an installation.

 Viewer Edge for 64-bit and 32-bit Windows (Self-Contained Zip File)

 Viewer Edge is a portable installation.
 Cool!
 See the Future Tour Part 1 video to learn how to download and use a portable installation.
 Read the Installations topic for a discussion of portable installations.

 Manifold Viewer for 64-bit Windows

 Microsoft Visual C++ for Portable Installations

 The portable Manifold Viewer and Viewer Edge installation packages require installation of Microsoft's Visual C++ Redistributable package.
-The Microsoft C++ Redist package is included in the 64-bit and 32-bit Manifold Viewer .exe installations but is not included in either the portable Manifold Viewer installation or the Viewer Edge installation.
-Many modern Windows systems will already have the Visual C++ Redistributable installed.
-If not yet installed, download the Visual C++ 2017 Redistributable from the following links and install:
+This is not necessary for Viewer .exe installation packages, which include the C++ Redistributable package and will install if required.
+Many modern Windows systems will already have this installed.
+If not yet installed, portable installation users should download Visual C++ 2017 Redistributable installation files from the Microsoft VC Downloads page.